milvus-io/milvus-docs/site/en/guides/monitor.md

   - Alertmanager for alert handling.
   - Pushgateway to allow short-lived, batch metrics, which may not be scraped in time, to be exposed to Prometheus.

 Milvus collects monitoring data and pushes it to Pushgateway.
-At the same time, the Prometheus server will periodically pull data from Pushgateway and save it to its time-series database.
+At the same time, the Prometheus server periodically pulls data from Pushgateway and save it to its time-series database.
 The following graph shows how Prometheus works in Milvus:

 ![prometheus](../../../assets/monitoring/monitoring.png)